uiano/Turing-MPS/Documentation/language.md

 The GoTo runtime element is different in that it references 0 or 1 activities, rather than a corresponding goto concept.

 ### Test Suite
-The test suite has two concepts, the MachineTest concept which contains an input and and expected output, and a TestSuite concept which references a machine (combination or table) and contains multiple Machinetests.
+The test suite has two concepts, the MachineTest concept which contains an input and and expected output, and a TestSuite concept which is the root concept and references a machine (combination or table) and contains multiple Machinetests.

 ## Constraints

-The constraints are the same for both machines.
-Firstly the initial string of the machines is set so it can only contain legal values.
-Secondly the states of a machine must all have unique names.
+### Table Machine
-Finally the goto concepts are constrained so that they can only point to states of the same machine.
+There is a referent constraint to ensure that the next state that they go to is within the same table machine.
+There is also a constraint to ensure the uniqueness of state names.

+### Combination Machine
+The combination machine has a constraint that ensures that there is an initial and a final state.
+There is a referent constraint to ensure that the activities that there are edges between are from the same combination machine.
+There is also a constraint to ensure that there is only one outgoing edge from an activity to another, and that the conditions for each outgoing edge from an activity is unique.

 ## Editor (Syntax)
 ### Table Machine